 Premera follows national credentialing standards regarding the staff in a hospital system who must be credentialed.
 See the Credentialing and Contracting section of this manual for more information.

-Please have the following information available when you report a medical, mental health or chemical dependency inpatient or residential treatment admission:
+Please have the following information available when you notify us of an admission:

-We use American Society of Addiction Medicine criteria and plan medical policy to determine the medical necessity of each member admission and length of stay for all medical, mental health, and chemical dependency facility-based treatments.
+We use Change Healthcare InterQual® criteria, American Society of Addiction Medicine criteria and plan medical policy to determine the medical necessity of member admission and length of stay for all medical, surgical, mental health, and chemical dependency facility-based treatments.

 A discharge planner notifies Care Management about the possibility of a patient facility transfer.
 When this occurs, Care Management helps facilitate a transfer to a contracted facility whenever medically appropriate.

 Prior to all non-emergent transfers, please confirm with Customer Service that the facility is contracted for the health plan and contracted for the proposed services.
 Some facilities have contracts limited to special or limited services and are not contracted for all services they provide.

 Some member contracts will allow the use of a non-contracted facility at a lower benefit level.
 For non-emergent transfers, contact Customer Service to determine if the member contract allows for the lower level of reimbursement.
 Medically necessary services that cannot be reasonably provided at a contracted facility within the product-specific network will be prospectively assessed for possible authorization of non-contracted provider use at the maximum benefit level.

 In an emergency, members may be hospitalized at non-contracted facilities.
 We will assess each member's situation for appropriateness of a transfer to a contracted facility.
 Transfer decisions are made based on our policy for medical stability, attending physician or other provider agreements, member and/or family agreement to transfer, and expected duration of stay.